 Unemployment insurance-related fraud continues to impact agencies and constituents

-While unemployment claims returned to near pre-pandemic levels, the Department of Labor’s most recent report cited an average 238,750 weekly initial claims for unemployment insurance for the previous four weeks — the lowest level since March 14, 2020 when the average was 225,000."
+While unemployment claims returned to near pre-pandemic levels, the Department of Labor’s February 5, report cited an average 253,250 weekly initial claims for unemployment insurance for the previous four weeks — the lowest level since March 14, 2020 when the average was 225,000."

-Digital fraud is a growing problem; 42% of Americans said they’ve been targeted or fallen victim to digital fraud in the last three months, according to TransUnion’s Consumer Pulse Report Q4 2021.
-That’s a 10% increase over the prior quarter.
-Many of the leading fraud scams people experience involve compromised identities, including phishing (33%), account takeover (23%) and identity theft (23%).
+Digital fraud is a growing problem; 38% of Americans said they’ve been targeted or fallen victim to digital fraud in the last three months, according to TransUnion’s Consumer Pulse Report.
+Many of the leading fraud scams people experience involve compromised identities, including phishing (29%), account takeover (18%) and identity theft (24%).

-Asked for the first time in the TransUnion survey, 12% of respondents reported being targeted or fallen victim to an unemployment insurance scam.
-Not surprisingly, younger generations reported higher incidents of UI scams with 19% of Gen Z and 15% of Millennials, while only 8% of Gen X and Baby Boomers reported being targeted.
+In addition, 10% of respondents reported being targeted or fallen victim to an unemployment insurance scam.
+Not surprisingly, younger generations reported higher than average incidents of UI scams with 15% of Gen Z and 12% of Millennials, respectively.

 Closing the technology gap to combat UI fraud